JetBrains/resharper-devguide/topics/basics/getting_started/running_plugin.md

 <tab title="ReSharper (PowerShell)" group-key="powershell">

-To launch ReSharper in an experimental Visual Studio instance, you can start the `runVisualStudio.ps1` script:
+To launch ReSharper in an experimental Visual Studio instance, you can run the `runVisualStudio.ps1` script:

 ```powershell
 .\runVisualStudio.ps1